-Policy 3.1: Creation Of Green Corridors For Access And Enhanced Biodiversity
+Creation Of Green Corridors For Access And Enhanced Biodiversity

-- i): The creation of new green/wildlife corridors will be supported where they - ii): Create a buffer between existing housing and proposed development - iii): Create access to more green space and woodland - iv): Mitigate the loss of green infrastructure by new housing development - v): Protect and enhance the existing green infrastructure and biodiversity in the following areas: - A. The Victoria Pit reclamation area north and eastwards towards Rectory Lane and Chorley Road, as shown on the map, to link up with other nearby green corridors (See p42). - B. The area of the ponds at Almond Brook Road, the ponds to the south of Pepper Lane and the land in-between as shown on the map (See p41). - 3.1.5 Create improvements to public accessibility of these green corridors through the extension and/or the creation of new public rights of way.
+- 3.1.1: The creation of new green/wildlife corridors will be supported where they - i): Create a buffer between existing housing and proposed development - ii): Create access to more green space and woodland - iii): Mitigate the loss of green infrastructure by new housing development - iv): Protect and enhance the existing green infrastructure and biodiversity in the following areas: - A. The Victoria Pit reclamation area north and eastwards towards Rectory Lane and Chorley Road, as shown on the map, to link up with other nearby green corridors (See p42). - B. The area of the ponds at Almond Brook Road, the ponds to the south of Pepper Lane and the land in-between as shown on the map (See p41). - 3.1.2: Create improvements to public accessibility of these green corridors through the extension and/or the creation of new public rights of way.

-3.1.6: Any proposed development in these areas must be able to demonstrate a net gain in biodiversity, in accordance with the DEFRA's Biodiversity Impact Calculator, or superseded equivalent, on the green infrastructure and biodiversity of the immediate area.
+3.1.3: Any proposed development within and adjacent to these areas must be able to demonstrate a net gain in biodiversity on the green infrastructure and biodiversity of that area.

-Green Corridor - Almond Brook Ponds with SBI and PROW
+Green Corridor - Almond Brook with SBI and PROW